mk-pmb/minecraft-nether-roof-biomes-marker/README.md

 `radius`, `ccx`, `ccz` and maybe `extra_floors`.
 In that case, you might consider passing them as command line options rather than using a custom config file.

+### Why spectator mode?

+Flying in creative has most of the features we'd need:

+* Resist gravity
+* Resist suffocation
+* Resist most other damage
+  * Void damage won't be relevant since we're usually in building range.

+However, creative mode interferes with our teleportations if the destination happens to have a solid block, because your feet will automatically evade it if they can, thereby messing up the location of our sampling.